divipriyanka/unsupervisedlearning/README.md

 This is part of MS Data Science Course at University of Colorado Boulder.

 This is part of the Unsupervised learning final project (as part of the Machine Learning UnSupervised Learning course).

-The notebook consists of EDA, Modeling results.
+The notebook consits of EDA, Recommender system, results and Conclusion

-As part of this project, I have created a simple similarity based Recommendation System and deployed it using Streamlit
+The Project is Movie Recommender System and the dataset is sourced from Kaggle https://www.kaggle.com/datasets/abdallahwagih/movies

-The app has been deployed through streamlit at https://unsupervisedlearning-movie-recommendation-system.streamlit.app/
+The code has been deployed in streamlit : https://unsupervisedlearning-movie-recommendation-system.streamlit.app/